HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill
 \newpage

-9. Using the data table and sorting the `female` column, identify the 3 counties with the smallest percent of females.
+9. Using the data table and sorting the `female` column, identify the three counties with the smallest percent of females.
 Possible reasons for a small female percentage could be the presence of a large male prison or military base, relative to the overall county population.
-Does this explanation seem to apply to the 3 counties (Hint: Wikipedia or Google search)?
+Does this explanation seem to apply to the three counties (Hint: Wikipedia or Google search)?

 \vfill